A long weekend for dancers & musicians to enjoy together, with the added element of straw craft for those who are interested!

 The dancing is aimed at people with some experience of folk dancing who are keen to learn more.
 If you’re interested in trying calling then this can be included.

-Optional singing and straw craft workshops are designed to be fun for both beginners and those with some experience, offering the chance to learn something new and to develop existing skills.
+Optional straw craft workshops are designed to be fun for both beginners and those with some experience, offering the chance to learn something new and to develop existing skills.

 Vicky Baker is based in Staffordshire and has over 20 years experience of all styles of Folk Dancing including Maypole, Playford, American, and Scottish.
 She has worked with local bands at Saturday night dances as well as club nights, calling for all age groups and abilities and is registered as a caller for Holiday Fellowship breaks.